Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- Make a list of your degrees or certificates and the schools you went to
+- Include your degree or certifications and the institutions you went to

 Skills: